CatenaTools/catena-public-docs/engines/unity/parties.md

 using CatenaUnitySDK;
 ```

-5. From the function you'd like to make calls to Catena from, write the following code.
+5. In the function you'll use to make calls to Catena, write the following code:

 <!-- TODO (@HF): csharp does not appear to be supported. determine how to enable it for better syntax highlighting -->
 ```c